American football: United States

 American football also plays a significant role in American culture.
 The day on which the Super Bowl is held is considered a de facto national holiday, and in parts of the country like Texas, the sport has been compared to a religion.
 Football is also linked to other holidays; New Year's Day is traditionally the date for several college football bowl games, including the Rose Bowl.
 However, if New Year's Day is on a Sunday, the bowl games are moved to another date so as not to conflict with the typical NFL Sunday schedule.
-Thanksgiving football is an American tradition, hosting many high school, college, and professional games.
-Steve Deace of USA Today wrote that Americans are passionate about football "because it embodies everything we love about American exceptionalism.
-Merit is rewarded, not punished.
-Masculinity is celebrated, not feminized.
-People of various beliefs and backgrounds – a melting pot, if you will – must unify for a common goal for the team to be successful".
+Thanksgiving football is another American tradition, hosting many high school, college, and professional games.
 Implicit rules such as playing through pain and sacrificing for the better of the team are promoted in football culture.

-The safety of the sport has also sparked national controversy in American popular culture.
-The 2015 film Concussion aimed to shed light on the sport's safety, specifically in the NFL by having Will Smith portray Dr. Bennet Omalu, a neuropathologist who was the first to discover and publish findings of chronic traumatic encephalopathy or CTE.

 Other countries

 In Canada, the game has a significant following.
 According to a 2013 poll, 21% of respondents said they followed the NFL "very closely" or "fairly closely", making it the third-most followed league behind the National Hockey League (NHL) and Canadian Football League (CFL).
 American football also has a long history in Mexico, which was introduced to the sport in 1896.
 It was the second-most popular sport in Mexico in the 1950s, with the game being particularly popular in colleges.
 The Los Angeles Times notes the NFL claims over 16 million fans in Mexico, which places the country third behind the U.S. and Canada.
 American football is played in Mexico both professionally and as part of the college sports system.
 A professional league, the Liga de Fútbol Americano Profesional (LFA), was founded in 2016.

 Japan was introduced to the sport in 1934 by Paul Rusch, a teacher and Christian missionary who helped to establish football teams at three universities in Tokyo.
-Play was halted during World War II, but the sport began growing in popularity again after the war.
+Play was halted during World War II by order of Emperor Hirohito, but the sport began growing in popularity again after the war.
 As of 2010, there are more than 400 high school football teams in Japan, with over 15,000 participants, and over 100 teams play in the Kantoh Collegiate Football Association (KCFA).
-The college champion plays the champion of the X-League (a semi-professional league in which teams are financed by corporations) in the Rice Bowl to determine Japan's national champion.
+The X-League is the largest American football league in Japan, and the largest American football league in the world to use a promotion-relegation system.
+Some teams in the X-League, like the Panasonic Impulse, are sponsored by corporations, and all Japanese players on these teams are employed by the corporation.
+The league operates in separate spring and fall seasons, with each team playing five games.
+The top eight teams make the playoffs, which are played in Tokyo Dome; the champion is determined by the Rice Bowl.